 Doctoral Student Support

-Qiana Green is available to meet with doctoral students about grant funding opportunities.
-E-mail her to schedule an appointment to discuss funding opportunities; assist in conceptualizing, writing, and revising a grant proposal; or assist in preparing a competitive budget request.
+Maria Rising is available to meet with doctoral students about grant funding opportunities.
+Maria has extensive grant writing and proposal management experience from working in higher education.
+E-mail her to schedule an appointment to discuss funding opportunities, assistance with conceptualizing, writing, or revising grant proposals, preparing budget requests, and more.

 Please send an e-mail to set up an appointment.